|

 In a blender, process all marinating ingredients into a smooth paste.

 In a large bowl, pour the marinade over lamb cubes.
-Mix well, cover, and let marinate for at
+Mix well, cover, and let

-least four hours.
-After marinating, drain the marinade.
-Thread marinated lamb cubes
+marinate for at least four hours.
+After marinating, drain the

 Fire up a charcoal grill.
-Clean

-turning and basting with melted butter until cooked through.
-Take the cooked sekuwas off the grill and generously brush with butter before serving.
-Arrange the lamb sekuwas on the
+frequently turning and basting with melted butter until cooked through.
+Take

-chopped scallions over the sekuwas.
-Complement the sekuwas with
+cucumber and red onion slices.
+Sprinkle chopped scallions over the sekuwas.
+Complement the sekuwas

-tomato achar.
+with tomato achar.

 Lamb Choyla